sass/embedded-protocol/README.md

 * Sending an invalid `Value` that violates requirements of a SassScript value.

 The `ProtocolError` message must *not* be used to report any recoverable errors.
-This includes, but is not limited to:

-* The host must send a response with a result of `error` for:

-  * Errors running custom functions
+The host must send a response with a result of `error` for errors running custom functions or importers.
+The compiler must send a `CompileFailure` for Sass errors, errors of results received from the host, or errors parsing custom function signatures in `CompileRequest` or URL in `ImporterResponse` or `FileImporterReponse`.

-  * Errors running importers

-* The compiler must send a `CompileFailure` for:

-  * Errors in responses received from the host

-  * Errors parsing custom function signatures in `CompileRequest`

-  * Errors parsing URL in `ImporterResponse` or `FileImporterReponse`

-  * Sass errors

 ### Host Language API